Keep calm and walk 10,000 steps today

 A lot of the time we plan family or friend get togethers around food.
 Social eating is a tradition that began more than 1,000 years ago, but when weight loss or even weight maintenance is your main goal try and organise at least 1 - 2 of these get togethers as an activity where you go out and walk.
 [When you are not in restrictions or lockdown due to COVID-19].
 There have been multiple studies that show we’re more likely to eat more when we’re in a social setting.
 A series of diary studies by health psychologist John de Castro in the 1980s alerted us to social influences in eating.
 By 1994, de Castro collected diaries of over 500 people, recording their meals and the social context of how they ate them – in company or alone.
 To his surprise, people ate more in groups than when they were by themselves.
 De Castro named the phenomenon ‘social facilitation’ and described it as the ‘single most important and all-pervasive influence on eating yet identified.
 There’s also a greater potential to mindlessly eat when you’re in a social setting, as you are more focused on the conversation than the food you’re eating.
 So, try once or twice a week to go for a walk and you will be surprised by how much you’ll walk and how much fun you’ll have.

 Walking can also be used as the time you take to connect with yourself.
-An hour or two for you to simply breath and think, maybe even develop clarity by working through any personal problems or big decisions you have to make.
-You learn new things; you may even discover new things about yourself when you’re simply walking and thinking.
+An hour or two for you to simply breathe and think, maybe even develop clarity by working through any personal problems or big decisions you have to make.
+You may even discover new things about yourself when you’re simply walking and thinking.